rancher-sandbox/docs.rancherdesktop.io/docs/how-to-guides/installing-uninstalling-extensions.md

 ![](https://suse-rancher-media.s3.us-east-1.amazonaws.com/desktop/1.9-tech-preview/how-to/Windows_Extensions-Details.png)

-3. Please shutdown and restart your Rancher Desktop application for changes to take effect.

 #### Using the Command Line

 We have also extended the `rdctl` command line in the `v1.9.0-tech-preview` release to install extensions.
 Please use the command below to install extensions: